riga/law/README.rst

 **Note**: This project is currently under development.
-Version 1.0.0 will be the first, fully documented beta release, targetted for early 2022.
+Version 1.0.0 will be the first, fully documented beta release, targetted for mid 2022.

 Use law to build complex and large-scale task workflows.
 It is build on top of `luigi <https://github.com/spotify/luigi>`__ and adds abstractions for **run locations**, **storage locations** and **software environments**.